notlion/audio-shadertoy/README.md

-Audio-ShaderToy is a GLSL editor that features audio spectrum data (via a SoundCloudURL) for creating audio-reactive shaders.
+Audio-ShaderToy is a GLSL editor that includes audio spectrum data for creating audio-reactive shaders.

 ---------------